ExpediaGroup/styx/docs/developer-guide/plugins.md

   get propagated any further down the pipeline.

 The `intercept` is called with two arguments: HTTP request, and a `Chain`.
-The `Chain` represents a Styx interceptor pipeline as for this request, and it is used to pass the request on in the pipeline.
+The `Chain` represents the section of the Styx interceptor pipeline further upstream from this plugin, and it is used to pass the request on in the pipeline.
 Chain also stores request context attributes and exposes them to interceptors.

-The `intercept` always has the same structure:
+Implementations of `intercept` operate in this order:

 1. Transform HTTP request.
 2. Pass the request on by calling `chain.proceed`.